Nathan Healy

 Key Takeaways

-• Tampa homeowners can save an average of $82,000 over 25 years by switching to solar — thanks to Florida’s abundant sunshine and rising electricity rates.
+• Tampa homeowners can save an average of $82,000 over 25 years with solar — thanks to strong sunshine, rising electricity rates, and Florida’s valuable state incentives.

-• You can go solar in Tampa with no upfront cost through Palmetto’s LightReach lease, starting as low as $130/month for a medium-sized home.
+• You can go solar in Tampa with no upfront cost through Palmetto’s LightReach lease — starting as low as $130/month with maintenance and a 90% Production Guarantee included.

 05